melinda-z/CI-MS2-MovieQuiz/README.md

 ## **About**

 Who doesn't like a good old quiz?!
-Quiz is a fun way to spend your time when you are bored, you are not only entertained but also gained knowledge along the way!
+Quizzes are a fun way to spend your time when you are bored, you are not only entertained but also gain knowledge along the way!

-Do you think you love watching movie and have watched a lot of movies in the past, that you consider yourself as a movie buff?
+Do you think you love watching movies and have watched a lot of movies in the past, that you consider yourself a movie buff?
 Take a few minutes complete the quiz, you will find out if that is true!

 This Movie Quiz is designed to include a wide range of questions about all types of movies.
-From the old to the new, from cartoon to fantasy, any movie you can think of, it's made of 125 questions, each game has 10 questions, each correct question gains 10 points, so you can keep playing and aim for that 100 points each time!
+From the old to the new, from cartoon to fantasy, any movie you can think of.
+It's made of 125 questions, each game has 10 questions, each correct question gains 10 points.
+So you can keep playing and aim for that 100 points each time!
 Have fun!

 ## **Users Experience (UX)**

 ### **Project Goals**

-- The primary goal of this project is to set up a form of game or mind sport for the players that may become a brief assessment for the user to measure the knowledge in films.
+- The primary goal of this project is to set up a form of game or mind sport for the players that may become a brief assessment for the user to measure their knowledge in films.

 - The secondary goal is to help the user get their thinking mind on.
 According to studies, brain games may help sharpen certain thinking skills that tend to wane with age, such as processing speed, planning skills, reaction time, decision making, and short-term memory.